Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Solar Dark Magnetic Field

-The dark photon field $\bV$ profile can be numerically calculated via eq.~\ref{Yukawa2}, the resultant dark magnetic field $\tilde{\bB}=\nabla\times\bV=\tilde{B}_r\hat{r}+\tilde{B}_\theta\hat{\theta}$ is shown in fig.~\ref{fig:VBPlot}.
-It can be clearly seen that as $m_V$ becomes smaller, the magnitude of dark magnetic field becomes larger, the distribution in space becomes extensive and approaches a dipole field like the normal magnetic field.
+The dark photon field $\bV$ profile can be numerically calculated via Eq.~\eqref{Yukawa2}; the resultant dark magnetic field $\tilde{\bB}=\nabla\times\bV=\tilde{B}_r\hat{r}+\tilde{B}_\theta\hat{\theta}$ is shown in Fig.~\ref{fig:VBPlot}.
+It can be clearly seen that as $m_V$ becomes smaller, the magnitude of the dark magnetic field becomes larger, the distribution in space becomes extensive and approaches a dipole field like the normal magnetic field.

 Before conducting simulations, we anticipate that the influence of the dark magnetic field on SRDM will exhibit a dual nature.
 Firstly, the dark magnetic force induces curvature in the trajectories of DM particles, causing them to spiral within the Sun.
 This extended path length increases the probability of scattering with solar electrons.
 Conversely, if the incident angle between an incoming DM particle's velocity vector and the local dark magnetic field line exceeds a critical value, the particle will be deflected outward, preventing its penetration into the hot, dense core region.
 These competing effects complicate the estimation of the resultant flux spectrum.
 Generally, DM particles with higher initial velocities possess a higher likelihood of reaching the solar core.
-The trajectories simulated by our program is illustrated in fig.~\ref{fig:traj}.
-Consequently, for moderate values of kinetic mixing and $m_V\lesssim 10^{-14}\,\text{eV}$, we expect that the low energy part of the SRDM spectrum is suppressed while the high energy tail is enhanced.
+The trajectories simulated by our program are illustrated in Fig.~\ref{fig:traj}.
+Consequently, in the first, for moderate values of kinetic mixing and $m_V\lesssim 10^{-14}\,\text{eV}$, we expect that the low-energy part of the SRDM spectrum is suppressed while the high-energy tail is enhanced.
+However, simulations in Sec.~\ref{sec:SRDM} indicate the opposite story.